Where we work

 TERN Ecosystem Surveillance currently has two main programs: AusPlots Rangelands, and AusPlots Forests.

-This map shows the location of our plots.
-Our most recent plot (completed May 2018) is marked with the yellow pin.
+This map shows the location of our plots where the AusPlots Rangelands/Forests method has been implemented.
 Select 'View larger map' in the top right corner to open the map in Google Maps.

 AusPlots Rangelands' objective is to establish permanent plots throughout the rangeland bioregions and undertake baseline surveys of vegetation and soils at these plots.
 The Australian rangelands are a significant area (81%) of the continent, represented in 52 bioregions characterised by: